 These infractions encompass violations of a town’s specific local code.
 An example of local ordinance violation would be disturbing the peace, littering, loitering, public intoxication, or excessive noise.

 The most common traffic violations include driving while under the influence of alcohol or drugs, driving while suspended, reckless driving, careless driving, failure to observe traffic signal, failure to yield, disregard of traffic signal, or speeding.
 The most serious of these offenses, driving while under the influence of alcohol or drugs and driving while suspended, generally carry significant periods of license suspension and sometimes jail terms.
 Often times, a conviction for a traffic offense can and does have a greater impact on a citizen than a conviction for violating a local ordinance, a disorderly persons conviction, or even a conviction for committing a crime.
 Traffic matters are handled in the municipal court of the town where the offense allegedly occurred.
 Like disorderly persons offenses and local ordinances, the guilt or innocence of an individual charged is decided by a judge and not a jury.

 If you have been charged with a crime, you need an experienced and dedicated Camden County criminal lawyer in your corner.
-A Camden County criminal lawyer at the Law Offices of Thomas J. Gosse offers skilled legal representation to individuals charged with all types of crimes.
+A Camden County criminal lawyer at the Law Office of Thomas J. Gosse offers skilled legal representation to individuals charged with all types of crimes.
 To arrange a personal consultation, call 856-546-6600 today or contact us online.
 Our office is located in Haddon Heights, New Jersey, and we handle criminal cases throughout the surrounding area.